microsoft/aksworkshop/_entries/02-05 challenge2-4.md

 Verify that the frontend is accessible over HTTPS and that the certificate is valid.

 ![Let's Encrypt SSL certificate](media/ssl-certificate.png)

-> **Important** Because the `captureorder` service is deployed over HTTP, you may receive some browser warnings about "mixed content" or the orders might not load at all because the calls happen via JavaScript.
-Use the same concepts to create an ingress for `captureorder` service and use SSL/TLS to secure it.

 {% endcollapsible %}